Working as a professional interior designer for many decades, I've been involved in design-and-build residential building projects.

 Lighting is the most practical, exciting and mysterious of all design mediums.
-It is exciting because of its ability to transform anything and any physical object it illuminates.
-It is a mysterious medium because light rays are invisible to the naked eye until they touch an object.
-And it is termed practical because of its value to our lives and its aesthetics, which is based on our scientific knowledge of lighting.
+It's exciting because of the ability to transform any physical object it illuminates.
+A mysterious medium, because light rays are invisible to the naked eye until they touch an object.
+And it is practical, because of its value to our lives and its aesthetic properties.

-Light possesses the absolute power to show, enhance, and display objects and things to human view, so it is virtually impossible to evaluate any visual effect without the presence of lights.
+Light possesses the absolute power to enhance and display objects to the human eye so it's virtually impossible to evaluate any visual effect without the presence of lights.
+To understand lighting and to design effectively, an electrical lighting designer must understand its technology and at the same time aim to be decorative.

 There are three types of lighting that are directly related to interior design.